-If you have been served with the Summons (FL-110) and Petition for Dissolution of Marriage (FL-100), you are the Respondent.
-The Petition tells you what your spouse is asking for.
-Usually, a Petitioner will put their “best case scenario” in the Petition so it is not always a truthful indication of the result they are looking for.
+If you have been served with the Summons (FL-110) and Petition for Dissolution of Marriage (FL-100), you are the respondent.
+The petition tells you what your spouse is asking for.
+Usually, a petitioner will put their “best case scenario” in the petition, so it is not always a truthful indication of the result they are looking for.

-Once you’ve been served, you have to file a Response (FL-120) within 30 days unless (a) you do not object to the requests articulated in your spouse’s Petition; (b) your spouse has granted you an extension (in writing) to hold off on filing a response while the two of you mediate or negotiate the issues involved in your divorce (assets, debts, kids, financial support, attorney fees); or (c) you are filing another document to try and dismiss or move the divorce to another county or state.*
+Once you’ve been served, you have to file a Response (FL-120) within 30 days unless (a) you do not object to the requests articulated in your spouse’s petition; (b) your spouse has granted you an extension (in writing) to hold off on filing a response while the two of you mediate or negotiate the issues involved in your divorce (assets, debts, kids, financial support, attorney fees); or (c) you are filing another document to try to dismiss or move the divorce to another county or state.*

-What is the benefit of NOT filing a Response?
+What is the benefit of NOT filing a response?

-- You avoid the court filing fee (usually $435);
+- You avoid the court filing fee (usually $435).

-- Your spouse must complete the majority (and sometimes all) of the court required forms.
+- Your spouse must complete the majority (and sometimes all) of the court-required forms.

 - You send the message to your spouse that you would like to work cooperatively toward a full resolution.

-Your judge will base their decision about everything from support and property to custody and visitation on what your spouse put in their Petition.
-This is called a “true default” because you are not involved in the divorce at all – you have given up your right to participate in the case (although there are some exceptions to post-divorce issues that come up with respect to your kids).
+Your judge will base their decision about everything from support and property to custody and visitation on what your spouse put in their petition.
+This is called a “true default” because you are not involved in the divorce at all; you have given up your right to participate in the case (although there are some exceptions to post-divorce issues that come up with respect to your kids).

 If you and your spouse are working toward an agreement on all issues (or already have a notarized agreement), you may choose to not file a response.
 In this case, your spouse will still take your “default,” BUT you will still have a say in the final outcome as you reach a written, enforceable agreement.
 This is called a “default with the agreement.”
 In default with the agreement, you both review and sign the final agreement showing you agree to the terms.